 - Evaluate the ability of the the company to repay principal amount of the long term loans obtained from any source.
 These include debentures, bonds, medium and long term loans taken from financial institutions etc.

 - Evaluate whether the internal equities (i.e., stockholders’ funds) and external equities (i.e., creditors’ funds) are in right proportion.

 Some frequently used long-term solvency ratios are given below:

 - Times interest earned (TIE) ratio

 - Current assets to equity ratio

 - Capital gearing ratio

-Classification on the basis of financial statements:
+Classification of ratios on the basis of financial statements:

 Income statement/profit and loss ratios:

 Income statement/profit and loss account ratios are those ratios that are calculated by using the items from income statement/profit and loss account of a particular period.
 Some common examples of income statement/profit and loss account ratios are net profit ratio, gross profit ratio, operating profit ratio, expense ratio and times interest earned ratio etc.